wjlafrance/accelerate-benchmarks/readme.markdown

 ## So, why not just use Objective-C?

 Objective-C is a great programming language.
-It's pretty fast, and it's a strict superset of C, so any valid C code is automatically valid Objective-C. But, if you do things the true Objective-C array using NSArray and NSNumber, you'll be significantly slowed down.
+It's pretty fast, and it's a strict superset of C, so any valid C code is automatically valid Objective-C. But, if you do things the true Objective-C way using NSArray and NSNumber, you'll be significantly slowed down.

 First, stack access is generally faster than heap access.
 It'll be faster to do `int i = 5;` than `int *i = malloc(sizeof(int)); i = 5; /* .. */ free(i);`.
 I point this out because Objective-C objects don't live in stack space.
 Also, each Objective-C object that you allocate actually is a `struct objc_object`, which at minimum refers to a `struct objc_class`.
 This will take a lot more memory than a a simple `int`, which takes either 32 or 64 bits (an int is typically the computer's <a href="http://en.wikipedia.org/wiki/Word_size">word size</a>).